deeksha27sharma/Dosh_model_prediction/README.md

 # Dosh_model_prediction
-🧠 AI-Powered Ayurveda Dosha Prediction System
+# 🧠 Ayurveda Dosha Prediction System

 A Machine Learning system that predicts a person’s Ayurvedic Dosha (Vata, Pitta, Kapha) using physiological, lifestyle, and symptom data.
 The model is optimized using GridSearchCV and provides confidence scores for each prediction.

 This project demonstrates a complete end-to-end ML pipeline from preprocessing to deployment-ready inference.

-📌 Features
+# 📌 Features

 ✅ Predicts Dosha using Machine Learning